-Highlight the box beside From and press the 🖃 button to toggle between On and Off.
+Highlight the box beside From and press the 0 button to toggle between On and Off.
 When set to Off, you can enter a specific Date and Time.
 When set to On, the search will be from the first recorded image.
+When highlighting 1 and pressing the 0 button the bookmark list displays and the bookmark point you selected will be the starting date and time.

-Highlight the box beside To and press the 🗗 button to toggle between On and Off.
+Highlight the box beside To and press the $\odot$ button to toggle between On and Off.
 When set to Off, you can enter a specific Date and Time.
 When set to On, the search will be from the last recorded image.
+When highlighting $\blacksquare$ and pressing the $\odot$ button the bookmark list displays and the bookmark point you selected will be the ending date and time.

-Highlight the box beside Type and press the 🖃 button.
+Highlight the box beside Type and press the button.
 You can select between Motion Search and Museum Search.
 Motion Search detects motion in the defined area.
 Museum Search detects if a defined object has moved.

-Highlight the box beside Zone and press the 🖃 button.
+Highlight the box beside Zone and press the $\odot$ button.
 An image from the video appears with a grid overlaid.
 You can turn sensor blocks On and Off to define the area of the picture in which you want to search for motion.

-NOTE: Defining the area of the image in which you want to search for motion is nearly identical to setting up the DVR for Motion Detection.
-Please refer to Motion Detection Screen in Chapter 3 - Configuration for more detailed instructions on setting up the detection blocks.
+NOTE: Defining the area of the image in which you want to search for motion is nearly identical to setting up the DVR for Motion.
+Please refer to Motion Screen in Chapter 3- Configuration for more detailed instructions on setting up the detection blocks.